Regional & National Conferences

 ABRCMS is one of the largest, professional conferences for underrepresented minority students, military veterans, and persons with disabilities to pursue advanced training in science, technology, engineering and mathematics (STEM).
 ABRCMS attracts approximately 4,050 individuals, including 2,100 undergraduate and postbaccalaureate students, 450 graduate students and postdoctoral scientists and 1,500 faculty, program directors and administrators.
 Students come from over 350 U.S. colleges and universities.
 All are pursuing advanced training in science, technology, engineering and mathematics (STEM), and many have conducted independent research.
 The conference is designed to encourage underrepresented minority students to pursue advanced training in STEM and provide faculty mentors and advisors with resources for facilitating students’ success.
 More than 650 representatives from graduate programs at US colleges and universities as well as scientists from government agencies, foundations, and professional scientific societies join ABRCMS in the exhibitors program to share information about graduate school and summer internship opportunities.
 These representatives present research opportunities, funding sources, and professional networks.

-2019 Gulf Coast Undergraduate Research Symposium
+2020 Gulf Coast Undergraduate Research Symposium

 Rice University - Houston, Texas

-Rice University will host the 10th annual Gulf Coast Undergraduate Research Symposium (GCURS) on Saturday, November 2, 2019, on the Rice campus in Houston, Texas.
+Rice University will host the 10th annual Gulf Coast Undergraduate Research Symposium (GCURS) on Saturday, October 31, 2020, on the Rice campus in Houston, Texas.
 They welcome undergraduates conducting research in engineering and natural science fields to apply.